Charming Coastal Towns to Visit in Suffolk, England

 Best Time To Visit Suffolk England?

-Suffolk is a year round destination.
-Remember it’s the UK and difficult to predict day to day weather, but this is one of the driest counties in the UK.
-Living here, I can definitely vouch for there being lots of sunny days 🙂
+Suffolk is a year-round destination.
+Remember it’s the UK and difficult to predict day-to-day weather, but this is one of the driest counties in the UK.
+Living here, I can vouch for there being lots of sunny days ๐

 Spring in Orford, Aldeburgh and Southwold is usually warm and early autumn months are also a lovely time to visit.
-Peak season is July and August when it’s English school holidays.
+The peak season is July and August when itโs English school holidays.

 Local alert!
 It can get busy during these months but it’s beautiful!
 Festivals, concerts and country shows are scheduled in Suffolk all year long so check ahead to consider what might be going on when planning your visit.